hrrr/cleanflight/docs/1wire.md

   - Use BlHeli suite as normal.

-  - When you're finished with one ESC, click "Disconnect" then power down the board.
-E.g. remove the flight battery and unplug the USB cable.
-Then repeat the whole process for the next ESC
+  - When you're finished with one ESC, click "Disconnect"

-    - In the future, powering down the board can be avoided and all ESCs can be configured by CleanFlight.
-I'll be working on this next...
+  - Unplug the flight control board from Blheli.

+    - On the CC3D this means you can unplug just the USB/UART adapter, leaving the USB cable attached.
+The advantage is that Cleanflight will stay connected and you'll only have to reconnect BlHeli.

+    - On the NAZE you'll have to unplug USB cable and start over on the next ESC.

 ## Implementing and Configuring targets